 The company’s objectives for the notification meeting are:

-- To conduct concise, yet compassionate, separation meetings in a respectful manner that inform employees that their jobs are being eliminated
+- To inform employees in a respectful manner that their jobs are being eliminated

 - To protect the corporate and employer brand, particularly regarding their reputation, for future recruitment

-- To minimize negative impact on employees leaving and staying
+- To minimize any negative impact on the employees being let go and those remaining